steph-wong-15/Rescuer-Game/README.md

 For example, if I want to run ScoreTest, here is an [example.](https://cdn.discordapp.com/attachments/499778411007574018/831377806683930674/unknown.png)

 As you can see, all you have to do is right click on a file, and it will run all the appropriate tests corresponding to the class you selected.

+## Building JAR files for game and javadoc

+Navigate to Maven control panel(this may vary depending on your ide) and click package.
+Both game and javadoc jar files will be generated and will be located in the target folder.
+Alternatively you can use `mvn package` command in terminal to build jar files, and will also be generated to target folder.